thilowrona/fatbox/README.md

 # Getting started
 ## Tutorials
-If you wanna get started, we highly recommend checking out some of the [tutorials](https://github.com/thilowrona/fatbox_tutorials)
+If you wanna get started, we highly recommend checking out some of our [tutorials](https://github.com/thilowrona/fatbox_tutorials) as well as our [documentation](https://fatbox.readthedocs.io/en/latest/index.html)

 ## Your own machine
 You can also use the fault analysis toolbox on your own machine.
 All you need is a Python 3 enviromnent, then you can install the toolbox: